hibbitts-design/hibbitts-design-org-learn/pages/06.grav-gantry5-particles/07.hypothesis/docs.md

 >>>Not using a Gantry 5 theme with Grav?
 No problem!
 There is also a [Hypothesis plugin](https://getgrav.org/downloads/plugins) available.

+The ['Hypothesis' Atom](https://github.com/hibbitts-design/grav-gantry5-atom-hypothesis) displays the [Hypothesis](https://web.hypothes.is/) sidebar on your Grav site.

 #### Download the Gantry 5 Atom
-* Download and unzip the ['Hypothesis' Atom](https://github.com/hibbitts-design/grav-gantry5-particle-hypothesis/archive/master.zip).
+* Download and unzip the ['Hypothesis' Atom archive](https://github.com/hibbitts-design/grav-gantry5-particle-hypothesis/archive/master.zip).

 #### Installing the Atom